Brachioplasty Drains: A Simple Patient Guide

 These methods reduce the “dead space” where fluid can collect.

-Who May Be a Candidate for Drain-Free Recovery?
+Are You a Candidate for a Drain-Free Procedure?

 - Mild to moderate skin laxity